KaylieK719/MOSbius_testing/README.md

 # MOSbius Testing Interface

-A collection of MicroPython helper functions for running automated tests on the MOSbius PCB and on-chip modules (ring oscillator, current bias, etc.) via a Raspberry Pi Pico and an ILI9341 display.
+A collection of MicroPython programs for running automated tests on the MOSbius PCB and on-chip modules (ring oscillator, current bias, etc.) via a Raspberry Pi Pico and an ILI9341 display.
 This interface tests the functionality of the [MOSBius](https://mosbius.org/0_front_matter/intro.html) PCB and chip.

 ## Table of Contents